 Sleeping in the pendulum clock

-The funny battle against so-called zero-emissions vehicles
+/0 Comments/in Long Articles/by Rudolf HuberThe funny battle against so-called zero-emissions vehicles

-The sad part is, that in many situations, this is still the kindest way to describe a total lack in initiative.
+The sad part is, that in many situations, this is still the kindest way to describe a total lack of initiative.
 Individuals, companies, and industries are in a state of absolute and total complacency.
 The consequences of which they cannot seem to grasp.

 Seen at face value, things should be very different.

 Do you want to go low- or no-emissions for your heavy transport?
-Then Methane based fuels are your best bet.
+Then Methane-based fuels are your best bet.

 And they can do it at every level of the value chain.
 And this without making the industry uncompetitive.
 Both, CNG and LNG technology are mature applications.
 They have decades of operational expertise under their belt.
-And this at every level of the supply chain.
+And this is at every level of the supply chain.

 Methane-based fuels are not only clean.
 They have the potential to be emissions-free with very little extra technology.
 They will not break the bank and they are available right now.

 Imagine a 40-ton truck that produces zero emissions.
 Imagine the heaviest diesel engines your mind can fathom.
 Imagine the biggest construction machines or mightiest road trains or ship engines.
-They run on Methane based fuels as well as they do on diesel.
+They run on Methane-based fuels as well as they do on diesel.
 And you won’t sacrifice on ease of use or range.

-With bio-methane that’s a possibility.
+With bio-methane, that’s a possibility.

-Hell, even SpaceX and Blue Origins new proposed rockets are running on LNG.
-We could see super low emissions rockets hauling cargo and people into space soon.
+Hell, even SpaceX and Blue Origins’ new proposed rockets are running on LNG.
+We could see super low-emissions rockets hauling cargo and people into space soon.

 That’s a match made in heaven wouldn’t you say?
 Would could oppose such a great thing?